Spanning trees of graphs on surfaces and the intensity of loop-erased random walk on planar graphs: The annular matrix

-We can rewrite the $k$th derivative of $\det\L_R^S$ using the differential operators $d_i$, as in \eqref{dkdetL}.
-Let $T$ be the set of nodes for which we applied $d_i$ an odd number of times.
-If for some $i$ we applied $d_i$ more than once, then the size of the set $T$ will be less than $k$, and then from \eqref{dalpha} we see that the coefficient of such terms is $0$.
+We rewrite the $m$th derivative of $\det\L_{h(R),T}^{h(S),T}$ using the differential operators~$d_i$, as in \eqref{dkdetL}.
+Let $U$ be the set of nodes for which we applied $d_i$ an odd number of times.
+If for some $i$ we applied $d_i$ more than once, then the size of the set $U$ will be less than $m$, and then by \eqref{dalpha} (with $\tau=\sigma$), the coefficient of such terms is $0$.

 Next, suppose the variable $\L_{i,n}$ is differentiated.
-Since $n$ is in each set $S$, we may as well replace $T$ with $T\setminus\{n\}$ and introduce a global sign, but then since $|T|$ is smaller, we see from \eqref{dalpha} that the coefficient of such terms is $0$. \end{proof}
+Since $n$ is in each set $h(S)$, we may as well replace $U$ with $U\setminus\{n\}$ and introduce a global sign, but then since $|U|$ is smaller, we see from \eqref{dalpha} that the coefficient of such terms is $0$. \end{proof}